visoca/SNP-and-genotype-calling/docs/bcfops.md

 # This results in quite a dramatic reduction in the number of SNPs:
 bcftools view -H filtering/snps.NOGTDP3.MEANGTDP5.MAF005.Q30.SAMP13.bcf | wc -l
 ```

-It is important to be careful with the order of the filters, as different combinations can result in different end results, especially if we subsample the individuals at some point.
+__Final note:__ It is important to be careful with the order of the filters, as different combinations can result in different end results, especially if we subsample the individuals at some point.
 Also, some positions may end up being invariant or only variant with respect to the reference (i.e. private), or not having any individuals genotyped (you could have spotted some examples above...).

 [Back to TOC](index.md)